boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/bartering.md

 ## Gift Cards

 Provide us with a $25 gift card.
-Since our supply needs vary from sale to sale, [email](mailto:{{ site.email }}) Boutique For A Week&nbsp;for the specific stores allowed.
+Since our supply needs vary from sale to sale, [email](mailto:{{ site.email }}) Boutique For A Week for the specific stores allowed.

 ## Meals: Are you a fabulous cook?
 We need to eat!